The Meaning and Significance of Christmas Symbols

 Red: Represents the blood of Christ and His sacrifice.

-White: Represents purity and the light of God.
+White: Represents purity, peace and the light of God.

 10. Tinsel

-Originating in 17th-century Germany, tinsel was originally made of real silver to mimic icicles.
+First crafted from real silver in 17th-century Germany, tinsel was designed to mimic shimmering icicles and starlight.
 It represents the sparkle of stars and adds festivity to Christmas trees.

 12. Christmas Carols